 The treatment plant site is in unincorporated Snohomish County east of State Highway SR-9, just north of the intersection of SR-9 and SR-522 and the City of Woodinville.
 When the treatment plant begins operation (expected in August 2011), it will be able to treat an average of 36 mgd of wastewater, with a peak flow capacity of 130 mgd.
-By 2040, the County expects to expand the plant's treatment capacity to 54 mgd with a peak capacity of 170 mgd.
+In the decade starting in 2040, the County expects to expand the plant's treatment capacity to 54 mgd with a peak capacity of 170 mgd.